ibest/hitsapipe/README.md

 	- clustalw (Tested with clustalw 2.0.12)

 - Parallel
-	- mpiexec for Open MPI (Tested with mpiexec (OpenRTE) 1.3.2)
+	- mpiexec for Open MPI
-	- mpiBLAST (Tested with mpiBLAST 1.4.0)
+	- mpiBLAST
-	- mpiformatdb (Tested with mpiBLAST/mpiformatdb 1.4.0)
+	- mpiformatdb
-	- clustalw-mpi (Tested with 1.82)
+	- clustalw-mpi

 ## INSTALLATION

-Currently, installation is just copying the python pipeline file and the scripts directory and pointing the pipeline to the scripts directory (either with a command line option or by modifying the OptionParser in the Python script).
+Installation is as simple as cloning the git repository and running the `pipeline` python script inside.
+The script comes with sample input sequences and a sample configuration file.

 ## RUNNING

-Simply run HiTSAPipe by running the python script `pipeline`.
+HiTSAPipe can be run by just executing the `pipeline` Python script as long as the following conditions are met:

+- The configuration file is:
+	* set up correctly
+	* sitting in the same directory as the Python script
+	* is named `preferences.conf`

+- The scripts directory is in the same directory as the Python script

+- The working directory is the same directory that the Python script sits in (a folder named output will be created in the working directory)

+Otherwise, please see the arguments section to set up these options.

-### ARGUMENTS
+## ARGUMENTS

 HiTSAPipe takes a number of different arguements that either control the location of certain critical files or the amount of output shown.

-- 	`--work /path/to/working/dir` is the path where the output will be stored.
+- 	`--work=/path/to/working/dir` is the path where the output will be stored.
 A folder named output will be created inside 	this directory.
-- 	`--config /path/to/config/file` is the path where the configuration file is located.
-HiTSAPipe uses a configuration 		file that follows the style of IETF's RFC 822 (see section 3.1.1, “LONG HEADER FIELDS”).
-An online version of this RFC 	is available on [the IETF RFC 822 page](http://tools.ietf.org/html/rfc822.html "IETF RFC 822").
+- 	`--config=/path/to/config/file` is the path where the configuration file is located.
 By default, the pipeline looks for 		a configuration file named `preferences.conf` in the same directory as the pipeline script.
+See the config file 			section for more details on the syntax of the configuration file.
-- 	`--scripts /path/to/scripts/dir` is the path to where the scripts that HiTSAPipe needs in order to run.
+- 	`--scripts=/path/to/scripts/dir` is the path to where the scripts that HiTSAPipe needs in order to run.
 By default this 		is in a directory called scripts located in the same directory as the pipeline script.
 - 	`--verbose` displays basic information of the python script itself to the screen.
 By default this option is enabled and 	 is here to help distinguish between quiet mode.
 - 	`--quiet` hides all output from the pipeline script itself.
 If running in standalone mode however, the individual 			scripts that HiTSAPipe calls will still display their output.
 - 	`--debug` enables additional output in both the HiTSAPipe script and in the scripts that it runs.
-If this flag is set 		in addition to the --quiet flag, the --quiet flag will be ignored.
+If this flag is set 		in addition to the `--quiet` flag, the `--quiet` flag will be ignored.

 ## CONFIG FILE

-HiTSAPipe optionally takes a `--config file` flag.
-See the sample preferences file as an example.
+HiTSAPipe optionally takes a `--config=file` flag.
+If there is no configuration file found, the default options (which can be found/modified in the `pipeline` script) are used.
+If any options are missing from the configuration file, the default option is used in its place.
+HiTSAPipe uses the Python ConfigParser class in order to parse the configuration file and follows the style of RFC 822 (specifically section 3.1.1, "LONG HEADER FIELDS").
+This RFC can be viewed online on [the IETF RFC 822 page](http://tools.ietf.org/html/rfc822.html "RFC 822").

 ## CONTRIBUTE